josephwright/josephwright.github.io/_posts/2010-10-30-biber-without-building-from-tlcontrib.md

 The system will then get on with installing biber, which you can then use as a replacement for BibTeX.
 I'd then add biber to my graphical editor's list of programs to make it easy to use: the detail of course depends on which editor you use.

 What is particularly interesting here is that it has been possible to build a stand-alone biber.
 This should mean that at some stage both TeX Live and [MiKTeX](https://www.miktex.org/) can integer ate it directly.
-This will really make biber a viable choice for most people using `biblatex`: building from the source is not most people's idea of ‘easy to use’!
+This will really make biber a viable choice for most people using `biblatex`: building from the source is not most people's idea of 'easy to use'!